hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 #### In-Memory Format on Replicated Map

-Currently, two `in-memory-format` values are usable with the Replicated Map.
+Currently, two `in-memory-format` values are usable with the replicated map.

 - `OBJECT` (default): The data will be stored in deserialized form.
 This configuration is the default choice since the data replication is mostly used for high speed access.
 Please be aware that changing the values without a `Map::put` is